 Long before his son became a successful writer, the elder Gosse authored some of Britain's most popular books on natural history, but he didn't research them all the same way.
 His books The Birds of Jamaica, Illustrations of the Birds of Jamaica, and A Naturalist's Sojourn in Jamaica were based on his own 18-month visit to the island.
 In Newfoundland, he wrote an unpublished manuscript, Entomologia Terrae Novae, perhaps the first attempt to classify Newfoundland's insect life.
 He also filled the manuscript with some 250 exquisite illustrations.
 In contrast, his book The Ocean was based more on what he read in the British Museum.
 Either way, Gosse was an effective educator, sometimes much more effective than he wished.
 Perhaps his most influential book was titled The Aquarium, and it provided instructions on setting up in-home aquariums.
-After popularizing sea anemones to the British public, he was appalled to see how many of them had been taken from the wild for aquaria.
-(One of his books was literally titled The Aquarium.)
+After popularizing sea anemones to the British public, he was appalled to see how many of them had been taken from the wild for aquariums.
+His son was eventually even more appalled.

 Despite authoring an impressive number of books and articles, Gosse is likely best remembered for his strangest: Omphalos.
 Greek for "navel," this book addressed the question of whether Adam had one.
 It also addressed all the other puzzling clues that might cause one to question whether the Bible could be literally correct.
 Gosse was willing to acknowledge that each "day" of creation might be as long as a thousand years, but that was as far as he would go.
 Even this compromise wasn't nearly enough to accommodate the geologic evidence of the day.
 Gosse published Omphalos a year before the announcement of Darwin and Wallace's theory of natural selection, and many scientists of the time shared Gosse's belief in the fixity of species.
 Geologic time was another matter.
 Mountains of sedimentary rocks loaded with fossils argued strongly that humans were a recent arrival on an ancient planet.
 How to resolve this troubling evidence with a literal belief in Scripture?